Southco Introduces New ST-20L Embedded Hinge

 Hinges designed with Southco's constant torque technology provide smooth, controlled resistance through the entire range of motion and hold doors and panels securely in any position.
 Southco's line of constant torque hinges resist drift and backlash, even under vibration or dynamic loads.
 With torque preset during the manufacturing process, Southco constant torque hinges offer adjustment free performance over the life cycle of the application.

-For more information about Southco's line of positioning hinges, please visit ST-20L Constant Torque Embedded Hinge or email the 24/7 customer service department at [email protected] .
+For more information about Southco's line of positioning hinges, please visit ST-20L Constant Torque Embedded Hinge or email the 24/7 customer service department at ... .

 Hashtag: #Southco #Hinge #Engineeringsolutions #Design